Europe has some spectacular opportunities for walkers.Read more...

 Between 1621 and 1627 Van Dyck based himself in Genoa, painting a number of important works for the city’s noble families, and had a considerable influence on the local painters, among them Giovanni Andrea de Ferrari and the brothers, Giovanni Andrea and Giovanni Battista Carlone.

 Flemish painters like Van Dyck also had an influence on Giovanni Benedetto Castiglione, Il Grechetto, who was one of the best Genoese painters of the century.
-Pastoral scenes were also the forte of Antonio Travi, I Sestri, who came from Sestre Ponente.
+Pastoral scenes were also the forte of Antonio Travi, Il Sestri, who came from Sestre Ponente.
 One of the great exponents of the Baroque was Valerio Castello.
-The plague killed off many in this talented generation of artists leaving Domenico Piola as the master in his field, whose work can be seen in the most important palaces in Genoa.
+The plague killed off many in this talented generation of artists leaving Domenico Piola, whose work can be seen in the most important palaces in Genoa, as the master in his field.
 His rival was Gregorio de Ferrari, with whom he painted some of the ceilings of the Palazzo Rosso.

 Liguria’s musical life took off in the 19th century when the opera house, the Teatro Carlo Felice, was built.
-It was bombed in World War II but rebuilt in the 1980s, and is a cutting-edge theatre.
-Liguria’s music star is the violinist Niccolò Paganini, who was born in Genoa at the end of the 18th century, and the city is home to the Niccolò Paganini music conservatory.
-Genoa is also the hometown of Fabio Armiliato, the opera star, who played the singing undertaker in Woody Allen’s To Rome With Love.
-Sanremo hosts the annual Sanremo Song Festival that inspired the Eurovision Song Contest.
+It was bombed in World War II, but rebuilt in the 1980s and is now a cutting-edge theatre.
+Liguria’s music star is violinist Niccolò Paganini, who was born in Genoa in 1782, and the city is home to the Niccolò Paganini music conservatory.
+Genoa is also the hometown of Fabio Armiliato, the opera star, who played the singing undertaker in Woody Allen’s To Rome with Love.
+Genoa was immortalised by cult singer-songwriter Fabrizio De Andre.
+Sanremo hosts the annual Sanremo Song Festival, which inspired the Eurovision Song Contest.

 Liguria has attracted and inspired some of the most famous writers in history.
 Byron and Shelley both spent a considerable amount of time here and Shelley drowned off the coast between Lerici and Livorno.
 Liguria fascinated some of the greatest talents, prompting Dickens and Henry James to write long accounts of their travels here.
-Others like D H Lawrence, who found the inspiration for Lady Chatterley’s Lover here, drew on their own experiences of the culture and, for Lawrence in particular, the force of nature.
-The Scottish surgeon Tobias Smollett put the region on the map for the British when he published a series of 41 letters of his accounts of travelling along the Riviera from Nice to Genoa in 1764.
-Liguria also has its own homegrown writers, among them Italo Calvino, who grew up in Sanremo, and the Nobel Prize-winning poet Eugenio Montale.
+Others, like D H Lawrence, who found the inspiration for Lady Chatterley’s Lover here, drew on their own experiences of the culture and, for Lawrence in particular, the force of nature.
+Scottish surgeon Tobias Smollett put the region on the map for the British when he published a series of 41 letters of his accounts of travelling along the Riviera from Nice to Genoa in 1764.
+Liguria also has its own homegrown writers, among them Italo Calvino, who grew up in Sanremo (for more information on Calvino, see: bradtguides.com/calvino), and Nobel Prize-winning poet Eugenio Montale.